 Western Sydney Stadium

-Western Sydney Stadium is the first of a network of contemporary venues to ensure NSW maintains a competitive edge in the national and international sporting and event market.
+Western Sydney Stadium (known commercially as Bankwest Stadium) is the first of a network of contemporary venues to ensure NSW maintains a competitive edge in the national and international sporting and event market.

 All hirers benefit from a state-of-the-art playing surface with improved facilities for teams.
 Event goers will experience better and expanded seating, big screens and modern technology including Wi-Fi, with improved food and beverage facilities.

-The new Stadium is being delivered by Projects NSW, a specialist project delivery unit of Infrastructure NSW, in close partnership with Venues NSW.
-Project updates are available for download below and on the Infrastructure NSW website.
+The new Stadium was delivered by Projects NSW, a specialist project delivery unit of Infrastructure NSW, in close partnership with Venues NSW.
+Project updates from the construction period are available for download below.